AnicetNgrt/flore1/README.md

 ```
 ![enter image description here](https://imgur.com/PNXPVtc.png)
 Hey, that's me ! *(I feel like I will hate myself for taking this picture in a few years)*
-As you can see, the originaly 1024*1024px picture got quite resized ! .jpg files almost never downscale without ugly artifacts everywhere.
-But it is the `pillow` library that deals with resizing for me, so guess I have no other choice. ¯\\\_(ツ)_/¯
+As you can see, the originaly 1024*1024px picture got quite resized !
+Files almost never downscale without ugly artifacts everywhere.
+This is due to the limited n=255 terminal's color range... so I have no other choice. ¯\\\_(ツ)_/¯

  #  <a name="doc"></a>Documentation
  The flore1 module has 3 top level classes located in `flore1/flore1.py`: